 If you are new to recovery, you may need more time to solidify your sobriety and develop a routine to make day-to-day activities less triggering.
 Sober living homes can assist you with creating this structure and provide you with the support necessary for long-term sobriety.
 While living in a sober home, there will be rules that must be followed to ensure your sobriety as well as the sobriety of other residents.
 Some general rules imposed by most sober homes are:

 - Zero tolerance for alcohol or drug use without a prescription

 - Must submit to random drug testing

 - Must be committed to your sobriety and the sobriety of other residents

 - Take part in house activities and meetings

 - No inappropriate fraternization with other residents

 - Must complete daily chores within the home

 If you follow these rules and remain dedicated to your recovery, sober living homes are a great option to assist you in your transition back into mainstream society.

-Design For Recovery can help you develop a base of skills and tools to thrive in society while also providing you with opportunities for leisure activities, community support, and employment.
-At Design for Recovery, you can focus on your sobriety and equipped yourself with skills and tools to stay sober long-term on your own.
+Design for Recovery – Sober Living West can help you develop a base of skills and tools to thrive in society while also providing you with opportunities for leisure activities, community support, and employment.
+At Design for Recovery – Sober Living West, you can focus on your sobriety and equipped yourself with skills and tools to stay sober long-term on your own.